gianluparri03/gianluparri03.github.io/README.md

-# New Portfolio
+# gianluparri03.github.io

-In this repo you can see the source code for my future new portfolio (today it's available at [gianluparri03.github.io/new_portfolio](https://gianluparri03.github.io/new_portfolio)) that I created for my own.
+In this repo you can see the source code for my future new portfolio (available at [gianluparri03.github.io](https://gianluparri03.github.io) that I created for my own.

 ### Fonts and Icons